• Skip to primary navigation

 (2 of 4) Mensuralism • In 2008, I scanned much of my personal library and uploaded it to the Lalande Library.
 Some of the books contained a handful of quotes that seem to indicate Gregorian Chant had “longs and shorts” in the melody.
 I didn’t provide those books in order to advocate for such a performance.
 Rather, I included them since they’re part of the historical record.
 It would be nearly impossible to demonstrate that the ‘original’ plainsong used notes representing long and short rhythm, even though modern musical notation does.
 First of all, we must remember that the Latin language—for many centuries—was based upon “longs and shorts.”
 However, as time went on, the QUANTITATIVE (which considers long and short syllables) gave way to the QUALITATIVE (which considers stress-accent).
 By the time of Saint Thomas Aquinas, all Latin poetry had become QUALITATIVE (“stress-accent”) not QUANTITATIVE (“longs and shorts”).
 When it comes to early plainsong rhythm, the handful of quotes we possess are so ambiguous and vague, it’s not even certain they refer exclusively to the musical notes.
 Nor is there a distinction made between syllabic and melismatic chant.
 Moreover, it would be foolish to make assumptions about the plainsong repertoire—which is staggeringly vast—based upon a handful of murky quotes from people who lived in different countries at different times.
 That would be like using a single quote from Benno Moiseiwitsch to reconstruct all the music of Schubert, Beethoven, Liszt, Chopin, and every other composer from the year 1700 on.

 (4 of 4) Mensuralism • I don’t see how it’s possible to justify a mensuralist approach in light of the thousands of ancient manuscripts which have been made available online.
-Moreover, the “more ink, more voice” approach also seems impossible to justify.
-A major reason I say this has to do with ‘leakage’.
-In other words, if either of those theories were correct, I’m absolutely convinced (having carefully examined the manuscript tradition since 1999) there would’ve been leakage.
+The “more ink, more voice” approach likewise seems impossible to justify.
+A major reason has to do with ‘leakage’.
+In other words, if either of those theories were correct, I’m absolutely convinced (having carefully examined the manuscript tradition for 2.5 decades) leakage would have occurred.

-But if that were indeed the ‘true’ rhythm, we would expect future manuscripts to show “leakage.”
-In other words, in the hundreds of millions of examples that would follow through the centuries, we would surely see—whether done through sloppiness, malice, or falling back into old ways—notes such as the blue:
+But if that were indeed the ‘true’ rhythm, we’d naturally expect future manuscripts to show leakage.
+In other words, in the innumerable examples followed through the centuries, we’d surely see (whether done through sloppiness, malice, or falling back into old ways) notes such as the blue:

-Dr. Ellis was drawing attention to the fact that Dom Mocquereau used hundreds of manuscripts to support melodic reconstruction, but only a tiny handful of his favorite MSS to support his rhythmic theories.
+Dr. Ellis was drawing attention to the fact that Dom Mocquereau—like the mensuralists—used hundreds of manuscripts to support melodic reconstruction, but only a minuscule handful of his favorite MSS to support his rhythmic theories.
 In other words, Dom Mocquereau disregarded 99.9% of the plainsong repertoire because it contradicted his rhythmic theory.
-Not content with pointing out that Dom Mocquereau’s “inconsistency is disconcerting,” Dr. Ellis can’t refrain from asking: “Was he aware of the incongruity?”
+Not content with pointing out that Dom Mocquereau’s “inconsistency is disconcerting,” Dr. Ellis couldn’t refrain from asking: “Was he aware of the incongruity?”
 But Dom Mocquereau died on 18 January 1930.
 Therefore, Dr. Ellis was 83 years too late to ask him.

-Conclusions • In the final analysis, Willi Apel was right.
+In the final analysis, Willi Apel was right.
 There is no Gregorian Chant ‘secret rhythmic code’ that requires decades of study to decipher.
 Each day, more ancient manuscripts are photographed and placed online which bear witness to a breathtaking and irrefutable note-for-note correspondence vis-à-vis the immense plainsong repertoire.
 Verily, we can have certainty that our way of singing plainsong is similar—broadly speaking—to how it was sung through the ages.
-All we have to do is sing what is presented for us, which has been so carefully preserved through the centuries!

 If you disagree with anything I’ve written, I hope you will email me.
-For about a decade, I have been challenging scholars to debate these issues—in particular certain items (above) which I have suggested are irrefutable.
-Our website receives millions of visitors each year, and our Facebook page receives about 500,000 views every two weeks.
-For whatever reason, I have had difficulty finding scholars willing to debate these issues.
+For about a decade, I have been challenging scholars to debate these issues, particularly certain items (above) which I’ve suggested are irrefutable.
+Our website receives millions of visitors every year—and our Facebook page receives about 500,000 views (!) each fortnight—yet I’ve had difficulty finding scholars willing to debate these issues.
 I hope that changes!

-I would like to close with a quote by Father Ralph March, a Cistercian who edited the Sacred Music Journal (1966-1974) and served as choirmaster at Cologne Cathedral (1977-1987):
+I will close with a quote by Father Ralph March, a Cistercian who edited the Sacred Music Journal (1966-1974) and served as choirmaster at Cologne Cathedral (1977-1987):

 “If any single man could deserve